Borimsa

-Borimsa Temple is one of the oldest Korean temples on Gaji mountain in Jangheung County, South Jeolla, South Korea.
-The temple holds great significance as the first Zen Buddhist temple during Unified Silla.
+Borimsa Temple is one of the oldest Korean temples on Gaji Mountain in Jangheung County, South Jeolla, South Korea.
+The temple holds great significance as the first Seon Buddhist temple during Unified Silla.

 Myth

 The great monk Wonpyo, while studying in Borim temple in India and China, missed the good climate of the Korean peninsula, and returned to Silla, looking for a place to construct a temple.
 One day he paid a visit to Gaji Mountain in present Jangheung.
 All of sudden, a fairy appeared, telling him that nine dragons were wreaking havoc around the pond where she had been living.
 The monk threw a charm into the pool, expelling all the dragons except for a white dragon.
 Eventually, the white one also left but lost his tail in the nearby forest.
 That place became Yongmunso (용문소), meaning the pond was dug by the dragon's tail; the great monk claimed this place for founding his temple.
 Following this legend, local names include many elements related to yong (용, "dragon").